storj/storj/docs/design/audit-v2.md

 By using a separate queue, we ensure that workers can run in separate processes and simplifies selection logic.
 When we finish a new reservoir set, we override the previous queue, rather than adding to it.
 Since the new data is more up to date and there's no downside in clearing the queue.
-To have less predictability, we add the reservoir set in random node order, one segment at a time.
+To have less predictability, we add the whole reservoir set in random node order, one segment at a time, to the queue.

 Audit workers audit as previously: